bixarrio/RPG-Crafting-System/README.md

 #### TimeKeeper
 * Add the `TimeKeeper` prefab to the `Core` prefab
+* Make sure all the scripts on the game object is ok.
+The prefab uses a script that has not been included in this package (`SaveableEntity`).
+If the scripts is reported as 'missing' delete the component and add the correct one. _In the prefab_, give the `TimeKeeper` a unique name, like 'timekeeper'

 #### Recipes
 * Make some recipes.
 Be sure to remove the demo recipes or it will appear in your game